ivan-hc/VLC-appimage/README.md

-This repository provides AppImages of VLC built from PPAs (legacy) and the Stable and the GIT versions based on JuNest, the lightweight Arch Linux based distro that runs, without root privileges, on top of any other Linux distro.
+This repository provides AppImages of VLC Stable and the GIT versions based on JuNest, the lightweight Arch Linux based distro that runs, without root privileges, on top of any other Linux distro.
 Learn more about JuNest and the ArchImage project:

 - JuNest https://github.com/fsquillace/junest
 - ArchImage https://github.com/ivan-hc/ArchImage